Lekhansh-cmd/Using-SQL-with-Python-SQLAlchemy/README.md

 1. Saving the Pandas DataFrame as an SQL Table
 2. Loading the SQL Table using Pandas
 3. Running SQL Queries using Pandas
-4. Using SQL Query Result with Pandas
+4. Using SQL Query Result for Analysis and Visualization

 ## Conclusion
 SQLAlchemy combined with Pandas offers powerful capabilities for data analysis and visualization.
 This tutorial demonstrates how to seamlessly integrate SQL databases with Python for enhanced data-driven insights.